biocross/unlimit/README.md

 # Unlimit 🚀📲

 Unlimit is a simple tool to quickly run your app on your device without worrying about the 100 device limit per developer account set by Apple.
-It achieves this by **temporarily switching your Xcode Project to the `Personal Team`**.
+It achieves this by temporarily switching your Xcode Project to your personal developer account (`Personal Team`).

 > In a nutsell, unlimit fixes this:

 <img width="350" src="https://github.com/biocross/unlimit/raw/master/images/max_devices.png" alt="Xcode Device Limit Reached Error">

+**Note that all changes unlimit makes to your project are local on your mac, and do not in anyway affect the configuration on your Apple Developer Portal.**

 ### Why can't I just do it myself?